Graduate Certificate in the Engaged & Public Humanities (Non-Credit)

 The essential skills and methods common to the humanities have much to offer the global and local challenges we face.
 Learn how to articulate the value of the humanities to managing climate change, global health threats, artificial intelligence and big data, and issues of cultural division and diversity.

-The program will be capped by a Career Expo featuring resume and interview workshops geared toward future humanities professionals.
-The Expo will host a broad selection of employers in a variety of enterprises in the Washington, D.C. region—ranging from libraries and think-tanks to corporations and governmental agencies—who are interested in hiring humanities scholars.
+The program will be capped by a Humanities Professionals Showcase featuring resume and interview workshops geared toward future humanities professionals.
+The Showcase will host a broad selection of employers in a variety of enterprises in the Washington, D.C. region—ranging from libraries and think-tanks to corporations and governmental agencies—who are interested in hiring humanities scholars.

 Please visit our Fellowship Projects page to view the public-facing work of our 2019 Certificate’s Humanities Ambassador Fellows.